Our Truck Accident Lawyers Have Recovered Millions

-The Federal Motor Carrier Safety Administration (FMCSA) is a federal agency that regulates the country’s commercial trucking industry.
+The Federal Motor Carrier Safety Administration (FMCSA) is an agency that oversees federal regulations for the country’s commercial trucking industry.
 FMCSA rules can influence liability in a truck accident.
 For example, if the truck that hit you broke the federal weight limit of 80,000 pounds, the truck driver’s liability could significantly increase.

 Depending on the type of commercial truck that hit you and where the accident happened, the National Transportation Safety Board (NTSB) might be called upon to investigate your crash.
 In some cases, the most useful evidence is only made available after a government agency becomes involved.
 Our attorneys can work with NTSB investigators to look for more evidence of the trucker’s negligence.

 There are countless trucking and transportation companies across the United States.
 Some are recognizable corporations, but many are small businesses you might have never seen before your accident.
 Contacting such small businesses can become frustrating because some will try to avoid liability for a crash simply by refusing to answer your calls or emails.